 - Free coupon when you buy WordPress hosting through GoDaddy

 - Free coupon when you setup a DIY website through specific website builders

 - Free coupon when you “like” Facebook’s Marketing page

-Is it Still Possible To Find a Facebook Ad Coupon?
+How Can You Find a Free Facebook Ad Coupon?

 Facebook still gives out coupons to its users on a semi-random basis.
 For example, if you are new to Facebook advertising and you start the process of creating your first ad, there’s a chance that Facebook will offer you an advertising coupon to entice you to complete your ad.